Where to stay

 The four-star Grand Hotel Sonnenbichl is located 1.5 km (1 mile) out of town.
 It's a reasonable choice if you have a car, since it offers alpine views and amenities such as a swimming pool and sauna.

-The moderately priced Quality Hotel Königshof is also in downtown Garmisch, where it offers free parking in a private lot.
+The moderately priced Hotel K÷nigshof is also in downtown Garmisch, where it offers free parking in a private lot.

-For more hotels, check the discounted rates from our booking partners:
+For more hotels and other accommodations, check the discounted rates from our booking partner:

 Prices for bed and breakfast typically start around €20 per person with shared bath.
 (Such Privatzimmer accommodations are popular with Germans, many of whom prefer staying with a family to booking a room in a hotel.)